Subscribe and Save 35% on First Subscription | Code: PET35

 THC And The Law

-In the United States, CBD is federally legal when it's derived from cannabis plants containing no more than 0.3% THC (termed industrial hemp).
+In the United States, thanks to the 2018 Farm Bill, CBD and other cannabis items are federally legal when it's derived from cannabis plants containing no more than 0.3% delta-9 THC (termed industrial hemp).
 The product must stay within the 0.3% limit as well.

 So while full spectrum CBD from hemp contains trace amounts of THC, they are generally considered safe for all ages and are legal in more places than a broad spectrum derived from marijuana.